China's appetite for barley sucks in French and Canadian new crop

 Canada, meanwhile, shipped 1.5 million tonnes of barley to China in August-December, already matching last season's total volume, official data showed.

-(Reporting by Gus Trompiz in Paris, Hallie Gu in Beijing, Michael Hogan in Hamburg and Rod Nickel in Winnipeg, Manitoba.
-Editing by Veronica Brown and Mark Potter)
+(Reporting by Gus Trompiz in Paris, Hallie Gu in Beijing, Michael Hogan in Hamburg and Rod Nickel in Winnipeg, Manitoba Editing by Veronica Brown and Matthew Lewis)

 ((gus.trompiz@thomsonreuters.com; +33 1 49 49 52 18; Reuters Messaging: gus.trompiz.thomsonreuters.com@reuters.net))